mdbenito/paperwhy/content/post/martius_extrapolation_2016.md

 {{< figure src="/img/martius_deep_2017-slide1.jpg"
            title="The speaker tries to answer a peculiar question." >}}

+Potential optimization issues arising from this regularization clamping the local gradients to 0 were not discussed.
+It will be very interesting to read about this and any other findings in the forthcoming paper!

 Results of course vastly improve in examples involving quotients.
 This paves the road for further inclusions, like arbitrary exponentiation or logarithms.